-Hemochromatosis is when the body absorbs too much iron from the foods a person consumes that results in excessive iron stores in the body’s blood and organs
+Hemochromatosis is when the body absorbs too much iron from the foods a person consumes, which results in excessive iron stores in the body’s blood and organs.

 While a person is born with the genes that cause hemochromatosis, most people won’t develop any signs or symptoms until they are older.
-It’s important to note that not everyone who has the genes that cause this disease will develop serious health problems.
+It’s important to note that not everyone with the genes that cause this disease will develop serious health problems.

 Sometimes, other medical conditions can cause one to acquire too much iron.
 Some examples of these conditions include chronic liver disease, multiple blood transfusions, and kidney dialysis.

-Genetic Mutation: The greatest risk factor for hemochromatosis is having 2 copies of a mutated HFE gene.
+Genetic Mutation: The most significant risk factor for hemochromatosis is having two copies of a mutated HFE gene.

 Age / Sex: Men typically are affected starting around age 40, but the age for women is higher, around 60, after they no longer lose iron with menstrual bleeding or pregnancy.
-Neonatal hemochromatosis can affect a developing fetus, and juvenile hemochromatosis affects younger people between ages 15 and 30 years old.
+Neonatal hemochromatosis can affect a developing fetus, and juvenile hemochromatosis affects younger people between ages 15 and 30.

-Family History: Having a first degree relative (parent or sibling) who has hemochromatosis increases a person’s risk for developing the disease.
+Family History: Having a first-degree relative (parent or sibling) who has hemochromatosis increases a person’s risk of developing the disease.

-Race: Caucasians (people with Northern European descent) are at a higher risk.
+Race: Caucasians (people of Northern European descent) are at a higher risk.

 Signs and symptoms can range from asymptomatic to the following: